 - Programming (including languages such as Python, JAVA, C++)

-Massive open online courses are another option for data science master’s students who wish to fill gaps i knowledge.
-MOOCs offer online problem modules, lectures, and the opportunity to seek instruction from professors, teaching assistants, and other students.
-There are many resources for prospective data science graduate students to access supplementary education tools proactively before applying to a master’s program.
+Massive open online courses (MOOCs) are another option for you to fill in gaps in your knowledge base.
+MOOCs offer online problem modules, lectures, and the opportunity to seek assistance from university professors, teaching assistants, and other students.

 Earning a Master’s Degree in Data Science in Alaska